-Lesson design and methods for the teaching of language arts are the primary points of study for this course.
-Specifically, this course addresses how to teach reading, writing, spelling, handwriting, and grammar.
+A foundational course for the teaching of language arts at the elementary and middle school levels.
+Candidates will understand and utilize materials, lesson design, methods and procedures to teach reading, writing, spelling, handwriting and grammar.

 Note: This course includes a field experience.
-Students must earn a C or better in order to fulfill program requirements for elementary licensure.
+Students must earn a "C" or better in order to fulfill program requirements for elementary licensure.